 Many people have questions about their family tree and if they share a biological relationship with someone.
-Today, it is easier to find out than ever!
+Today, it is easier than ever to find out!
 More and more DNA testing is available at affordable prices so you can get the answers you’re looking for.
 The question is…. “which test do I need?”
 That depends upon what family member(s) can and will participate in the test.
 There are several options, a few of which may not be the first to come to mind.

 Usually, when DNA testing comes to mind, it is regarding the question of paternity: “is he my father?“ The best and most effective way to test for paternity is through a paternity test with the alleged father and child.
 Paternity tests come back with a 99.9%+ or 0%, meaning YES, he is the father or NO, he is not.
 The maternity test is equivalent to the paternity test when the question is regarding the mother instead of the father.

 Sometimes, it may be that the father in question is not available to participate in the test.
 In these circumstances, known family members of the father may be able to help. if one or both alleged father’s parents are available for testing, either a grandparent DNA test can be done, or a test called a missing parent DNA test can be done.
 With the grandparent DNA test, one grandparent would be tested.
 In a missing parent test, both grandparents would be tested to essentially recreate their son’s genetic profile.

 Additionally, If the father has a full sibling, meaning that he and the sibling share both parents, an avuncular test with that alleged aunt or uncle can be conducted.